antzkr/LUKS-Container-Management-Script/README.md

 # PURPOSE

 This bash script is designed to simplify the creation of compatible LUKS containers via cryptsetup.
 Setting up encrypted images was always a cumbersome process with lots of typing, so this scripts aims to make it easier for the user especially in terminal-only environments.

+Why use LUKS?
+Because it's a known, reliable, secure encryption standard with strong defaults.
+No need to worry about selecting 'The Best™️' encryption settings.
+Just create and forget about it.
+Of course, the single most important security factor is the strength of the password so USE A STRONG PASSWORD!

 Only LUKS file containers / images are created by this script.
 Block devices (partitions) are NOT supported.
 Script works with multiple LUKS file containers.

 # SYSTEM REQUIREMENTS